 15 Memorial Ideas Made From Cremated Ashes

 These unique glass sculptures are made out of your loved one’s cremated ashes.
 Each one is hand crafted individually using a small portion of the remains.
-Optional base stands feature LED lights that provide a luminescent glow to the glass art piece.
-Available from Crystal Remembrance.
+Available here.

 You can have your loved one’s remains infused into a variety of glass items.
 From Forever Close Memorials, here is a stained glass window crafted using ash-infused glass.
 They also make a wide variety of pendants, mementos, and jewelry items.